avivm-lang/akeyless-github-action/README.md

 |  | `${{ env.username }}` |
 |  | `${{ env.password }}` |

-See the [parsed dynamic secrets](#parsed-dynamic-secrets) example for a better explanation.
+See the [parsed dynamic or rotated secrets](#parsed-dynamic-rotated-secrets) example for a better explanation.

+### Debugging
+there is an option to get more informative logs from the Akeyless Github Action by setting the secret or variable in the repository that contains the workflow: ACTIONS_RUNNER_DEBUG to true.
+> ⚠️ **Important**: Setting `ACTIONS_RUNNER_DEBUG` to `true` can expose sensitive information in your error logs.
+Use with caution.

 ### Job Permissions Requirement